 Votes on all Pact decisions can be conducted by voice or through an online voting system.
 All Pact votes will occur only in Pact meetings and will not take place in meetings with the European Commission.
 In the case of a tie, the Board may call for a re-vote.
 If a re-vote results in a second tie then the decision will be considered defeated.

 By no later than July 1, 2023, signatories will certify adherence.
 The initial period of measurement will cover January 1, 2022 through December 31, 2022.
-Following the first certification, adherence will be reported every four years.
-Data centre operators that wish to sign the Initiative on or after July 1, 2023 must provide an initial adherence certification from a third-party assurance firm before being allowed to sign; after signing, such signatories will follow the same schedule outlined for other Pact Operators.
-Each assurance cycle will be due by July 1 of that year and will cover a period of measurement from the prior year.
-Therefore, the second assurance cycle will include a period of measurement from January 1, 2026 through December 31, 2026 and be reported no later than July 1, 2027.
+Following the first certification, adherence will be recertified every four years.
+Each assurance cycle will be due to the Board by July 1 of that year and will cover a period of measurement from the prior year.
+Data centre operators that wish to sign the Initiative on or after January 1, 2022 will certify adherence by July 1 following the first calendar year of measurement.

 In cases where the assurance process identifies that a signatory fails to meet a requirement outlined in the initiative, a period of 60 days will be allowed for the signatory to submit a plan to the Chair of the Board of Directors for resolving the issue.
 The signatory must then resolve the issue within 6 months of submitting the plan.